 Records Management Guidance

-The weblinks on the right hand side of this page can be used to access further information about records management and records retention schedules.
-In addition, the following good practice guidance provides advice on various aspects of records management:
+The weblinks on the right hand side of this page can be used to access further information about records management.
+In addition the following good practice guidance provides advice on various aspects of records management at the University of Warwick:

 - Records Management Top Tips